avast/PurpleDome/doc/source/basics/configuration.rst

 attack_conf
 -----------

 All plugin based attacks can use configuration.
-This is in plugin-name sub categories in here.
+Find more in the plugin-name sub categories in here.

 Example config file
 ===================